chainflip-io/chainflip-eth-contracts/README.md

 export WEB3_ALCHEMY_PROJECT_ID=<Infura project id>
 # ensure that the ETH account associated with this seed has ETH on that network
 export SEED="<your seed phrase>"
-# Set an aggregate or governance key that you would like to use (optional)
+# Set an aggregate key, a governance address and a community address that you would like to use
 export AGG_KEY=<agg key with leading parity byte, hex format, no leading 0x>
-export GOV_KEY<gov key with leading parity byte, hex format, no leading 0x>
+export GOV_KEY=<gov address with leading parity byte, hex format, with leading 0x>
-export COMM_KEY<comm address, hex format, with leading 0x>
+export COMM_KEY=<comm address, hex format, with leading 0x>
+# Set genesis parameters
 export GENESIS_STAKE=<the stake each node should have at genesis> (default = 500000000000000000000000) export NUM_GENESIS_VALIDATORS=<number of genesis validators in the chainspec you expect to start against this contract> (default = 5)